Powerlearnproject/se-day1-assignment-Anne-main/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. is a discipline that involves the systematic design, development, testing, and maintenance of software applications. importance of software engineering is;
+Explain what software engineering is and discuss its importance in the technology industry. it is a discipline that involves the systematic design, development, testing, and maintenance of software applications. importance of software engineering is;
 -It improves opererational efficiency by automating processes and providing scalable solutios.
 -contributes significantly to the economy by creating high demand jobs and fostering technological advancements.